cowcoa/aws-cdk-go-examples/opensearch/opensearch-cognito/README.md

-## AWS Serverless PoC (API Gateway + Lambda + DynamoDB)
+## AWS OpenSearch with Cognito PoC
-We use the classic AWS serverless architecture to demonstrate how to build a simple chat room service.<br />
+Integrate OpenSearch and Cognito, and use Cognito to login to OpenSearch.<br />

 ## Prerequisites
 1. Install and configure AWS CLI environment:<br />